The Indwelling of the Spirit

 The problem with the statements concerning the indwelling of these various spirits is not with what is said, it is with the lack of understanding of how the spirit of God is administered to, functions within, and empowers the children of God.
 Once these things are understood, all references concerning the indwelling of the spirit can be easily understood.

 In order to solve the mystery of the indwelling of the various spirits noted in the scriptures, it is necessary to build a foundation of knowledge upon which to base the conclusions presented in this study.
-Therefore, if you have not read our studies that explain what the spirit of God is and what it does, and who God is, please do so, because the information these studies contain is critical to understanding the indwelling of the spirit.
+Therefore, if you have not read chapter six, The Spirit of God, please do so, because the information contained in it is critical to understanding the indwelling of the spirit.

 Below are several scriptures, which establish that the spirit with which the Father and Christ create, animate, control, sustain, and influence all that exists is only a single power, energy, and force with many different attributes, functions, and qualities.